Guardians Of Democracy

 The only way, a pluralistic society has a fighting chance for equality is:

-if it hardens its democracy.
+If it hardens its democracy.

-So checks and balances is the only way to go—
+So, checks and balances is the only way to go—

 the executive, the legislative, the judicial—